valkey-io/valkey-perf-benchmark/README.md

 ## Benchmark Comparison and Analysis

-The project includes a powerful comparison tool for analyzing benchmark results with statistical rigor and graph generation.
+The project includes a comparison tool for analyzing benchmark results with statistical analysis and graph generation.

 ### Compare Benchmark Results